 ensuring that powers 'repatriated' from Brussels are returned to Scotland, in line with the current devolution settlement, to safeguard Scotland's interests within the UK

-In addition to economic issues, we seek to protect the rights of EU citizens in Scotland and of Scots living elsewhere in the EU.
+We seek to protect the rights of non-UK EU citizens in Scotland and of Scots living elsewhere in the EU.
 We want Scotland to remain a welcoming and outward-looking country, and recognise that EU citizens play a vital role in supporting our economy and growing our population.

 The white paper Scotland's Place in Europe outlines our priorities in full.

 Scotland's place in Europe: people, jobs and investment presents our latest analysis of implications for Scotland's economy if the UK exits the EU.
 The publication costs were £10,579.11 (ex.
 VAT) for the main document and £3,543.44 (ex.
 VAT) for the summary document.

 Scotland's Place in Europe: Security, Judicial Co-operation and Law Enforcement sets out our position about the importance of maintaining a close relationship with the EU in relation to security, law enforcement and criminal justice co-operation.